debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 ```
 The fuzzable variable was a sample packet that we grabbed and included the TUTK ID.
 We only fuzz after the token which is why it's indexed with "16::".
 We generate the header with some random values in it where the only requirement for the header is the 0x0402 and the 0x21 in it.
 Then we scramble the packet and send it on its way.
 We ping the device afterwards to verify it didn't crash.
 If a ping doesn't respond it's because the device crashed, and we save the last 50 packets we sent to a folder.
 That way we have a buffer in case there was a delay before the device crashed after receiving the crash packet.

 The biggest benefit of this fuzzer is that it was insanely simple and quick to write.
-The downfall is Aside from the branch values, it's up to chance to hit all the different code blocks aside from that.
+The downfall is that aside from the branch values, it's up to chance to hit all the different code blocks within those branches.

-Using this method we did find a few vulnerabilities, but they were not exploitable.
+Using this method we did find a few crashes, but they were not exploitable.
 We quickly figured out why our snapshot fuzzer wasn't getting the same crashes, and then fixed it so it's coverage was better.
 After that we were seeing the same crashes as the radamsa fuzzer.
 In the next section we'll go through how we traiged one of the crashes and deemed how it wasn't exploitable.

 # Static Analysis on the crash